 Skip to main content

-Pictured: Duke's Cooper Flagg shoots over Auburn's Johni Broome.
-Photo by Rob Kinnan via Imagn Images.
+Pictured: Duke's Cooper Flagg celebrating after scoring against Stanford.
+Photo by Zachary Taft via Imagn Images.

-The top recruit in the country, Flagg entered the season viewed as the likely No. 1 pick in the 2025 NBA Draft and he has not disappointed.
-He's got Duke positioned to compete for the No. 1 overall seed in the NCAA Tournament, with the Blue Devils among the March Madness odds favorites.
+The top recruit in the country, Flagg entered the season as the likely No. 1 pick by the 2025 NBA draft odds, and he hasn't disappointed.
+He has Duke positioned as the March Madness odds favorite with their dominance in the NCAA Tournament.

 Each product featured on our website has been meticulously researched and selected by our team of experts.
 If you sign up through our links, we may get a commission.
 19+.
 Gambling can be addictive, please play responsibly.

 A shot-blocking machine that swallows up rebounds and can score with the best of them, Broome is a dominant two-way player.
-A third-team All-American last season, he's upped his game this year and looks like the clear best player in an SEC that's been the best conference in the country by a mile.
+A third-team All-American last season, he's upped his game and looks like the clear best player from a conference that was the most competitive in college basketball by a country mile.

 Wooden Award opening odds via FanDuel.